yzhang1337/prez/content/test_prez.md

 ----
 ## More Practical Takeaways
-- Association with Temporomandibular disorders
+- Association with Temporomandibular disorders and orofacial pain
     + may explain morning, temporal headaches
 - Probably refer to dental for splint or other work
 - Referal to Sleep Medicine *may* be helpful, but this is a clinical diagnosis (PSG not necesarry!)